cellist/Lilypond-Sheet-Music/README.md

 ## Some hints

-All the formating I have done is for the full score, and I am not planning to distribute extracts of partial/single voices.
+All the formatting I have done is for the full score, and I am not planning to distribute extracts of partial/single voices.
 However, it is no big deal to create them by yourself, if you have lilypond on your PC :sunglasses:.